-The foundation of blood sugar balance is almost always the number one priority and foundation to be out of balance in so many people including “healthy” people.
-The consumption of refined carbohydrates, sugar, and processed fats is the number one culprit for throwing blood sugar out of balance, and blood sugar balance is directly related to the diet.
+The foundation of blood sugar balance is almost always the number one priority, and the foundation to be out of balance in so many people, including “healthy” people.
+The consumption of refined carbohydrates, sugar, and processed fats is the number one culprit for throwing blood sugar out of balance, and blood sugar balance is directly related to diet and liver function.

 I LOVE bringing blood sugar back to balance.
-From mood swings, fluctuating energy levels, too weight gain, fatigue, dizziness, anxiety, insulin resistance, sleep problems, hormonal issues, sugar cravings, irritability, afternoon crashes, coffee addictions, you name it.
-This foundation is in some serious need of support and lifestyle/dietary changes by using foods to balance blood sugar.
+From mood swings, fluctuating energy levels to weight gain, fatigue, dizziness, anxiety, insulin resistance, sleep problems, hormonal issues, sugar cravings, irritability, afternoon crashes, and coffee addictions, you name it.
+This foundation is in serious need of support and lifestyle/dietary changes by using foods to balance blood sugar.

 A fatty liver disrupts blood sugar balance and is an underlying cause of diabetes, insulin resistance, and difficulty losing weight.
 A plant-based diet can reverse insulin resistance, and choline is an essential nutrient to prevent fatty liver.

-Making dietary changes can have a massive impact on stabilizing blood sugar, reversing insulin resistance, and fatty liver.
+Dietary changes can significantly impact blood sugar levels, insulin resistance, and fatty liver.

 Minerals have many roles in the body, such as: